Happy Holidays Homebrew Competition

 5. A limited number of beds are available to out-of-town judges/stewards, please contact us early to set up a place to stay.

 Medals will be given for first, second, and third-place winners in each category judged.
 Prizes will be given as available.
 Winners will be announced at the St. Louis Brews Holiday Banquet.
-The results will be posted on the registration site ().
-We usually get those posted by the day after the competition.
+The results will be posted on the registration site.
+Results are posted at 7:00 on the evening of the competition.
 Digital images of the score sheets will be also available on the registration site, and we hope to have those posted within a week or so of the competition.

 This year, we have a special Honey Beer category, sponsored by the National Honey Board.
 Winners of that category will receive special prizes donated by the Honey Board.

 Winners will be awarded points in the Midwest Brewer of the Year competition.
 This is an MCAB qualifying competition.
-First Place winners in designated categories will be eligible to enter MCAB XVIII in that style.
+First Place winners in designated categories will be eligible to enter the MCAB competiton in that style.
 Please refer to the MCAB website for details.
 MCAB XVIII.

 The Happy Holiday Homebrew Competition is also the final stop on the Midwest Homebrewer of the Year circuit.